 HCG subsequently filed for bankruptcy and entered into default status under the 380 agreement with the City.
 In January of 2010 an agreement was reached between HCG, the City, and REIT Management and Research Trust ("RMR") in which the default status was cured and RMR assumed the 380 agreement with the City.
 In September of 2015, the Hill County Galleria was assigned, transferred, conveyed and delivered to the CSHV HCG Retail, L.L.C.
 At this time, the Chapter 380 Agreement was transferred to and assumed by CSHV HCG Retail, L.L.C.
+For fiscal year 2017, the City expended \$746,518 of sales taxes collected to CSHV HCG Retail, L.L.C.

 The City has a similar agreement in regard to another development within the City called the Shops at the Galleria whereby approximately 88 acres of land is developed for retail and related uses.
 In this agreement, the City pays 45 percent of the sales taxes collected within that development to the development manager, Lincoln Management.
 These payments are to continue until a payment cap, calculated on the current value basis of \$4,950,000 is reached or a period of 15 years has elapsed, whichever is sooner.
 However, if the payment cap has not been reached by the end of 15 years, the agreement will automatically extend up to five years.
 For purposes of calculating the current value basis, the amount of a payment applied to the payment cap is to be discounted at a rate of 10 percent per annum from the initial payment date.
 In addition to the economic benefits that the City receives from the increased economic activity within this development, the City also received the benefit of highway improvements to portions of State Highway 71 located within the City, which were paid for by the developer.
+For fiscal year 2017, the City expended \$820,011 of sales taxes collected to the Shops at the Galleria.

 The City has a 380 agreement in regard to another development within the City called the Backyard at Bee Cave, whereby approximately 44 acres of land is developed for retail and related uses.
 In this agreement, the City pays a percentage of the sales taxes collected from the on-line ticket operation for 20 years to Backyard at Bee Cave, the developer.
+As of year-end on-line ticket operations have not begun.